-The following MFIs are either current borrowers under the Investment Program or are illustrative of the types of organization which may qualify for loans (those noted with a "" are currently borrowing funds from Capital Sisters).
+The following MFIs are either current borrowers under the Investment Program, past grantees under the Revolving Loan Program, and/or are illustrative of the types of organization which may qualify for loans (those noted with a "" are currently borrowing funds from Capital Sisters).
 The inclusion of any particular organization below does not imply a commitment on the part of Capital Sisters to lend to that organization.